ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 #### Software Tools
-- Google Drive, Git, Github, RStudio, Tidyverse, [palmerpenguins](https://github.com/allisonhorst/palmerpenguins) (an R package created by one of our sponsors)
+- Google Drive, Git, Github, RStudio, tidyverse, [metajam](https://github.com/NCEAS/metajam) (an R package maintained by one of our sponsors), [palmerpenguins](https://github.com/allisonhorst/palmerpenguins) (an R package created by one of our sponsors)

 #### Progress